 This list is subject to change.

-Some of these packages may install but not fully function at this time, as we are still evaluating their usefulness and reliability.
+Some of these packages may install but not fully function due to resource constraints.

 Some packages will not compile for the SG-1000 architecture, they exceed the hardware requirements and platform purpose, or they are intended for hardware or uses not possible on the SG-1000.

 As of January 5th, 2016 the list of packages that have been excluded from the SG-1000 is: